 Admission to the Feinstein School of Education and Human Development (FSEHD) master’s-level programs is determined by the quality of the total application.
 Applicants must submit the following to the FSEHD Office of Graduate Programs as a measure of their potential for success in graduate-level studies:

-- A completed application along with a $50 nonrefundable fee.
+- Completed application form accompanied by a fifty-dollar nonrefundable fee.

-- One copy of all official transcripts of each undergraduate and graduate record.
+- Official transcripts of all undergraduate and graduate course work.

-- Professional goals essay - application essay describing candidate’s commitment to special education, cultural awareness, collaboration and lifelong learning.
+- Professional goals essay that describes candidate’s commitment to the field of Elementary or Secondary Special Education, cultural awareness, collaboration, and life-long learning.